mrubio7/42_libasm/README.md

 ## Objetive

-Create some functions in assembly language
+Create some functions in assembly language (intel syntax, nasm compiler)

 ## Use